-• Alternative sources of energy such as renewables are not yet cost-effective and come with environmental costs of their own (the veteran British environmentalist David Bellamy is leading opposition to wind farms).
-The only currently cost-effective alternative to fossil fuel use is nuclear power, which environmental activists continue to oppose in direct contradiction to their assertions that global warming is the gravest danger the planet faces.
+• Alternative sources of energy such as wind and solar are not yet cost-effective and come with environmental costs of their own (the veteran British environmentalist David Bellamy is leading opposition to wind farms).
+The only currently cost-effective alternative to fossil fuel use is nuclear power, which produces nearly no emissions, but which environmental activists continue to oppose in direct contradiction to their assertions that global warming is the gravest danger the planet faces.